Friday, November 29, 2019

 Charlotte always feels happy when she listens to music, so she has decided to give to the Children's Music Fund, which provides music therapy for children who are sick or unhappy.
 She knows music will help them feel better.

 Jolena doesn't think any children should go hungry.
-She thinks about it every time she looks in the pantry to find out what she needs to cook for the other dolls.
+She thinks about it every time she looks in the pantry to find out what she should cook for the other dolls.
 She is giving to UNICEFShe knows that one of the things this charity does is help feed children who are hungry.

 Dolls don't really get hungry, but they can imagine, so Jolena can imagine what it's like to need food when you're young and a real person.